Crashsolver/examtools-docs/content/docs/cve/Zoom.md

 ## Get a Zoom Pro Account

 Zoom [pricing](https://zoom.us/pricing) varies from free to a lot of money.
-You can get a free Zoom account but it limits any meeting duration to 40 minutes.
-This is not recommended as you don't want to be rushing your candidates nor have a surprise end to your Zoom session midway through a candidate taking the exam.
+You can get a free Zoom account, but it limits any meeting duration to 40 minutes.
+This is not recommended as you do not want to be rushing your candidates nor have a surprise end to your Zoom session midway through a candidate taking the exam.

 The recommended version, at least for smaller teams, is Zoom Pro.
 Zoom Pro meetings can have up to 100 participants and meetings are not time-limited.
-Per [FCC Rule §97.527](https://www.law.cornell.edu/cfr/text/47/97.527) use of Zoom to run your exam sessions is consdidered one of the "out-of-pocket expenses incurred in preparing, processing, administering, or coordinating an examination for an amateur operator license."
-You'll just need to make sure to comply with your VEC's policy for retaining fees and will likely have to prorate your recovery of the Zoom cost over several candidates and/or sessions.
+Per [FCC Rule §97.527](https://www.law.cornell.edu/cfr/text/47/97.527) use of Zoom to run your exam sessions is considered one of the "out-of-pocket expenses incurred in preparing, processing, administering, or coordinating an examination for an amateur operator license."
+You will just need to make sure to comply with your VEC's policy for retaining fees and will likely have to prorate your recovery of the Zoom cost over several candidates and/or sessions.

 Your single Zoom Pro license only permits one meeting at a time.
 In practice this should be fine if you are the team lead.
 Only you need to